 Improper use of facilities will be construed as the occupation, alteration or use of university facilities that would create a potential fire hazard, safety hazard to any person or property, or potential danger to any person or property.

 Inspection and Privacy

 Authorized representatives of the university may enter resident accommodations at any time to inspect facilities or to carry out repairs and maintenance.
 The inspection of facilities will be conducted with at least 24 hours prior notice in writing whenever that notice can be reasonably given.
-If any Housing and Dining Services or residential life staff member enters a student room without a prior request or written notice, the student will receive a report documenting the time and purpose of entry.
+If any Housing Services or residential life staff member enters a student room without a prior request or written notice, the student will receive a report documenting the time and purpose of entry.
 The university may authorize entrance to an accommodation if convinced that a clear and present danger or a violation of the university's regulations requires such entrance.
 (This regulation applies to campus housing as well as other university space).